U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 This case stems from a regulation set during the Trump administration, following the mass shooting in Las Vegas.
 A gunman used rifles outfitted with bump stocks to fire into a crowd at a music festival, killing 58 people that night and two more who died of their injuries later, and injuring more than 500.

 The next year, the ATF issued the rule that concluded bump stocks are illegal machine guns.
-Anyone who owned or possessed a bump stock was required to either destroy the material or turn it in to the agency to avoid criminal penalties.
+Anyone who owned or possessed a bump stock was required to either destroy it or turn it in to the agency to avoid criminal penalties.

 Michael Cargill, a gun shop owner in Austin, Texas, surrendered two bump stocks to ATF and then challenged the rule in federal court.

-A U.S. district court dismissed his case, but the U.S. Court of Appeals for the 5th Circuit agreed with Cargill that a 1986 law’s definition of a machine gun does not apply to bump stocks because the rifles equipped with the attachments don’t shoot multiple bullets “automatically,” or “by a single function of the trigger.”
+A U.S. district court dismissed his case, but the U.S. 5th Circuit Court of Appeals agreed with Cargill that a 1986 law’s definition of a machine gun does not apply to bump stocks because the bump-stock-equipped rifles don’t shoot multiple bullets “automatically,” or “by a single function of the trigger.”

 That law defined a machine gun as “any weapon which shoots, is designed to shoot, or can be readily restored to shoot, automatically more than one shot, without manual reloading, by a single function of the trigger.”